Ramón Mercader: Assassination of Trotsky

-After that attack failed, a second team was sent, headed by Eitingon, formerly the deputy GPU agent in Spain.
+After that attack failed, a second team was sent, headed by Eitingon, formerly the deputy NKVD agent in Spain.
 He allegedly was involved in the kidnap, torture, and murder of Andreu Nin.
 The new plan was to send a lone assassin against Trotsky.
 The team included Mercader and his mother Caridad.
 Sudoplatov claimed in his autobiography Special Tasks that he selected Ramón Mercader for the task of carrying out the assassination.

 Through his lover Sylvia Ageloff's access to the Coyoacán house, Mercader, as Jacson, began to meet with Trotsky, posing as a sympathizer to his ideas, befriending his guards, and doing small favors.
 He made drawings of the villa to help the other groups of assassins.
 Trotsky's grandson Esteban Volkov, aged 14 at the time of the assassination, emphasized that Jacson had been present in Trotsky's house during the first attack led by Siqueiros.

 On 20 August 1940, Mercader was alone with Trotsky in his study under the pretext of showing the older man a document.
 Mercader struck Trotsky from behind and mortally wounded him on the head with an ice axe while he was looking at the document.

 The blow failed to kill Trotsky, and he got up and grappled with Mercader.
 Hearing the commotion, Trotsky's guards burst into the room and beat Mercader nearly to death.
-Trotsky, deeply wounded but still conscious, ordered them to spare his attacker's life and let him speak.
+Trotsky, severely wounded but still conscious, ordered them not to kill the attacker so he could speak.

-Caridad and Eitingon were waiting outside the compound in separate cars to provide a getaway, but when Mercader did not return, they left and fled the country.
+Caridad and Eitingon were waiting outside the compound in separate cars to provide a getaway, but when Mercader failed to return, they left and fled the country.

 Trotsky was taken to a hospital in the city and operated on but died the next day as a result of severe brain injuries.

-Trotsky's guards turned Mercader over to the Mexican authorities, and he refused to acknowledge his true identity.
+Trotsky's guards turned Mercader over to the Mexican authorities.
+He refused to acknowledge his true identity.
 He only identified himself as Jacques Mornard.
-Mercader claimed to the police that he had wanted to marry Ageloff, but Trotsky had forbidden the marriage.
-He alleged that a violent quarrel with Trotsky had led to his wanting to murder Trotsky.
+Mercader claimed to the police that he had wanted to marry Ageloff, but Trotsky forbade the wedding.
+He alleged that a violent quarrel with Trotsky had led to his decision to murder him.